 And so God sees us, legally, or positionally, in that way.
 But then that begins a process where His Spirit wants to practically work out what is already true of us.

 Let me give you a picture of this.
 We have some friends and they have three kids.
 And there was a student that came from another country.
 And she was on a thirty-day visit to America and not a little baby, but a pre-teen, I think.

 And she stayed with them for about thirty days and after thirty days, they just fell in love with this girl.
 And they went, for the last year, through this process and there are some good parallels here.
 They loved her.
 They chose her.
 They adopted her.

 But she went back and lived in this other country while all this was happening.
 And though she lived in this other country, at a certain day at a certain time, the adoption went through.
 And though she is in that country and they were in this country, except for three weeks ago, that girl is their daughter.
 Do you get it?
 It’s positional.
 It’s true.
 She couldn’t be more their daughter.

-But her experience of life in their family didn’t occur until about three or four or five days ago when they all got on that plane and the whole family went there for about three or four weeks.
+But her experience of life in their family didn’t occur until they all got on that plane and the whole family went there for about three or four weeks.
 And now the whole family came back and she is now living, and you know what she is learning?
 She is learning how this family walks and talks and eats and loves and, see, that is God’s plan for you.